 An analysis of the data from Student Case Management System Executive Summary Report indicates a small number of referrals to the administration.
 Of all subgroups, the Students With Disabilities (SWD) are the majority of the discipline referrals.
 The data indicates that students with emotionally handicapped issues account for 95 percent of the discipline referral Student Case Management (SCMs).
-Ten of these referrals resulted in indoor/outdoor suspensions.
-While concentrated efforts will be made to decrease the number of indoor/outdoor suspensions, a plan will be developed to ensure and impact students' good behavior, personal safety and attendance improvement.
+Six of these referrals resulted in five indoor and one outdoor suspensions.

-Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of indoor/outdoor suspensions during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of indoor/outdoor suspensions during the 2006-2007 school year as compared to the 2005-2006 school year.

-PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END Provide a Security Plan involving instructional, support, and administrative staff to ensure the safety of all students while on the school campus.
-Principal 8/8/2005 5/24/2006 Utilize incentives to promote good behavior and manners.
-Assistant Principal 8/8/2005 5/24/2006 Continue the partnership with the Miami-Dade County Police Department in implementing the D.A.R.E.
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Provide a Security Plan involving instructional, support, and administrative staff to ensure the safety of all students while on Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00 the school campus.
+Utilize incentives to promote good behavior and manners.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Continue the partnership with the Miami- Dade County Police Department in implementing the D.A.R.E.
 Program with grade five students.
-Principal Assistant Principal 8/8/2005 5/24/2006 Develop and implement individual classroom attendance incentive plans.
-Assistant Principal 8/8/2005 5/24/2006 Develop and implement a progressive school-site Discipline Plan involving instructional staff and parents that will result in decreasing the need for outdoor suspensions except for extremely serious violations of the Code of Student Conduct.
-Principal 8/8/2005 5/24/2006
+Principal Assistant Principal 8/14/2006 5/30/2007 Community Partnerships \$0.00 Develop and implement individual classroom attendance incentive plans.
+Principal Assistant Principal 8/14/2006 5/30/2007 District Strategic \$0.00 Develop and implement a progressive school- site Discipline Plan involving instructional staff and parents that will result in decreasing the need for outdoor suspensions except for extremely serious violations of the Code of Student Conduct.
+Principal Assistant Principal 10/23/2006 5/30/2007 District Strategic Plan \$0.00